iwarshavsky/image_alignment/README.md

 The report explaining the process is attached as a PDF file.

-These were the original images:
+These were the original images of the lake scenario:

 <p float="left">